lsyncd/lsyncd/README.md

 Rsync+ssh is an advanced action configuration that uses a SSH to act file and directory moves directly on the target instead of re-transmitting the move destination over the wire.

 Fine-grained customization can be achieved through the config file.
 Custom action configs can even be written from scratch in cascading layers ranging from shell scripts to code written in the [Lua language](http://www.lua.org/).
-This way simple, powerful and flexible configurations can be acheived.
+This way simple, powerful and flexible configurations can be achieved.
 See [the manual](https://axkibe.github.io/lsyncd/) for details.

 Lsyncd 2.2.1 requires rsync >= 3.1 on all source and target machines.